square1001/bigint-library/README.md

 ### 2. Basic Functions
 There are three basic functions.
 ~~~
-bigint::size() // return size of bigint vector, which can be always represented as 2^n
+int bigint::size() // return size of bigint vector, which can be always represented as 2^n
-bigint::digit() // return the number of digits in decimal
+int bigint::digit() // return the number of digits in decimal
-bigint::to_string() // return string converted from bigint value
+std::string bigint::to_string() // return string converted from bigint value
 ~~~

 ### 3. Addition / Subtraction